 If you’re considering paternity testing, the consequences of the results can be life-changing.
 So making an informed decision on where and how to do the test is always a top concern.
-As a premier DNA testing lab, two of the first things people ask us are, ‘Is a home paternity test like yours just as accurate as one ordered through a doctor’s office, and what are the main differences?’
-Let’s answer both questions.
+As a premier DNA testing lab, two of the first things people ask us are, “Is a home paternity test like yours just as accurate as one ordered through a doctor’s office, and what are the main differences?”
+Also, “How much is a DNA test?”
+Let’s answer all these questions.

 Is a Home Paternity Test as Accurate as One Ordered through a Doctor’s Office?

 Now the details.
 When a paternity test is ordered by a doctor, samples are collected in the same way you would do with a home paternity testing kit: using a painless cheek swab.
 Some doctors may still draw blood to collect DNA and order a test called RFLP), but drawing blood is invasive and painful.
 Besides, the RFLP is also largely obsolete now due to the rise of more inexpensive DNA extraction and analysis techniques; as a result, cheek swabs are the widespread collection method of choice.
 Since DNA for one person is the same in every cell in their body, the accuracy of a test performed with cheek cells is exactly the same as a blood sample.

 As long as a user follows kit directions carefully, the quality of the cheek sample when collected at home is just as good as one collected by a doctor or lab.